jamesfang87/E-Field-Simulation/README.md

 # Electric Field Simulator

-An interactive electric field simulator that allows users to visualize and manipulate electric fields created by point charges in a 2D space.
+An interactive electric field simulator that allows students to visualize and manipulate electric fields created by point charges in a 2D space.
 The simulator provides real-time visualization of electric fields, 3D voltage plotting, and tools for measuring field strength at specific points.

 ## Features